wberg08/jsaveload-s3/README.md

-# save/load to S3
+# save/load to S3 with jsaveload-s3
 **jsaveload-s3** is a full stack Java Spring Boot web application designed to save and load files using an S3 bucket as a file store.
-It serves a few simple web pages to act as a simple frontend, and uploads and downloads files to and from S3 on the backend.
-It's a simple custom webapp I wrote mainly to replace Evernote as my note-taking application, and to share files.
+It serves a few simple web pages as a frontend, and uploads and downloads files to and from S3 on the backend.
+I wrote this mainly to replace Evernote as my note-taking application, and to share files.
 I occasionally squeeze a new feature in now and then.

 ![file listing web page](readme/saves.png)